mrf-dot/linuxize-school-pc/README.md

 ```

 6. Allow for the execution of scripts such as the PowerShell startup script.
-If a prompt appears, type `A` and press enter
+If a prompt appears, type `A` and press enter.

 ```powershell
 Set-ExecutionPolicy Bypass -Scope CurrentUser